 Structo was formed in 1908, originally named Thompson, changing to Structo with the development of a construction toy, similar to Meccano and Erector.
-Whilst not a toy train manufacturer, Structo did produce pressed steel toys and had connections with other well known firms.
+Structo produced die cast and pressed steel toys and had connections with other well known firms.
 Structo made steel parts for Arcade, and Arcade made cast parts for Structo.
 The Structo construction system was sold to A C Gilbert of Erector and, later, American Flyer fame after Structo moved away from pure construction toys to constructor road vehicles then ready to use pressed steel trucks, cars and more, both push along and clockwork.
 Structo was purchased by Ertl in 1975.

 Structo and American Flyer catalog illustration |